15 October 1940 – 6 July 2005

 While the community was rejoicing in the miraculous recovery of Satanam, another unexpected happened.
 His cancer relapsed, and this time it attacked him with greater aggression.
 Satanam was admitted this time into the Kuala Lumpur Government Hospital.
 This time around Satanam, displayed such his strong faith in God.
 He did not wish to see a swarm of visitors expressing sympathy for him.
 All he had wanted was to see the believers serving out in the teaching field, supporting the ongoing Muhajir Teaching Plan, a plan named after Hand of the Cause of God Dr. Muhajir, whom he considered very dear to his soul.
 Yet some visitors pushed their way through to his ward.
 When reported later that the Bahá’ís had found themselves busy with the ongoing Muhajir teaching plan, he expressed full happiness.
 To the visitors, he was mostly extolling the majesty and greatness of this Mighty Revelation.
 Among his last wishes was to see all the believers united.
 He never wanted to hear of believers quarreling over trivial issues with the filmiest of reasons.
 He remarked that it was the idle mind that would harbor all the devilish thoughts.
 He stressed that once the Bahá’ís were active in the field they would have no time for fault finding and bickering.
 All he had wanted to hear, while in the hospital, was stories of victories for the Faith.

 While avoiding a large number of visitors, he did summon some of his close friends to visit him.
 On 30 June 2005, Satanam was visited by the author, along with Counselors N.C.
-Bhaskaran and Rasheed from India who were in the country for a Counselors’ meeting.
+Bhaskaran and Rasheed from India who was in the country for a Counselors’ meeting.
 In this meeting, Satanam spoke for nearly two hours on many miraculous events associated with his Bahá’í life, which the author recorded to memory, and some of which are presented here.
 Satanam was highly emotional at this meeting.
 At one point when he said, “The Faith is indeed so great, and Bahá’u’lláh is indeed so loving to we believers,” he broke down, and sobbed like a child.
 After some moments of sobbing, Satanam composed himself and apologized to the victors for crying.
 Satanam further said that with cancer eating into him, his life was already over, and desired to be called faster to the Invisible Realms.
 The two Counselors who met him for the first time were simply shaken to witness the boundless love that Satanam had developed for the Faith and the Blessed Beauty.
 The two Counselors, when emerging from that highly charged atmosphere, commented in moving words that the Malaysian Bahá’í community was highly privileged to have been blessed with such an immortal servant in their midst.
 Two days later, all members of the National Spiritual Assembly of Malaysia paid a visit upon him, a rare honor and privilege seldom accorded to any believer.

 With premonition that the days were numbered, Satanam requested for voluntary discharge in order to be with his family in his last days, and prepare himself for the next journey.
 Back in his home in Seremban, Satanam spent his last days in deep meditation, prayers, and reading of the holy texts.
 Despite heavy coughing, he still went through reciting the holy verses with great difficulties.